anita-campbell714/Matter/README.md

 Welcome to MATTER - an events platform.

 This platform allows community members to view, sign up for, and add events to their own personal calendars.
-Staff members also hav additional functionality to create and manage events.
+Staff members also have additional functionality to create and manage events.

 ## Instructions